advertisement

 Small businesses that meet certain requirements — including many dental practices — must file beneficial ownership information reports by Jan.
 1, 2025 before facing penalties.

 Enacted in 2021, the Corporate Transparency Act aims to mitigate money-laundering operations posing as businesses.
-It requires qualifying businesses to report information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Unit about their ownership.
+It requires qualifying businesses to report information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network about their ownership.
 The law went into effect Jan.
 1.

 Dental practices must file under the Corporate Transparency Act if they employ fewer than 20 people or if they generate less than $5 million (gross receipts) in revenue annually.